R-a-Moore/intro_aws/README.md

 -	Instance access
 -	Scalability; you might want to later expand the use of this production environment to account for expanded versions of the application.

+However, before committing to just using virtual environments configured on localhosts, you may want to consider other options.

 ### Definition

 ![page 3](https://user-images.githubusercontent.com/47668244/185719178-eee943db-4c4c-4a70-86a4-580a2706733b.png)